VoltaML/voltaML/README.md

   <img src="https://user-images.githubusercontent.com/107309002/196167246-0a080c03-252b-4ce3-85fe-54e6cc136148.png" />
 </p>

-# 🤗 Accelerating Huggingface Models on GPU using voltaML
+# 🤗 Accelerating Huggingface Models using voltaML

 We're adding support to accelerate Huggingface NLP models with **voltaML**.
 This is still in the early stages and only few models listed in the below table are supported.
 We're working to add more models soon.